GelidusResearch/device.docs/gdo.guides/Secplus-GDO-Setup-Guide.md

 <img src="/images/gdo/gdo1.esphome.install.jpg" alt="Select" style="width: 400px;"/>

 GRGDO1 will now come online and you can add it to  Home Assistant with the configured key.
+Note: If you are trying to test your GRGDO1 configuration while powered by the USB UART, you may run into bootloop issues due to tripping the ESP32's brownout detection.
+You may need to plug the GRGDO1 into AC power to get it to boot.

 ## Connecting the GRGDO1 Module